caseyhenderson/caseyhenderson.github.io/_posts/2020-07-30-SwiftUIPickersHowTo.md

 ```
 # Provided Styles

 * DefaultPickerStyle: on iOS and watchOS this defaults to a wheel, whereas on macOS it defaults to a pop-up button.
 On tvOS the default is a segmented control.
-Use this when the specific style of your picker is not important, as it takes the choice out of your hands.
+This makes it excellent for cross-platform apps, as none of the individual styles work on every platform.
 * PopUpButtonPickerStyle: exclusive to macOS 10.15+, this is to be used when there are more than five options.
 Here the button itself indicates the selected option.
 As the Apple documentation for this states, you can also include additional controls in the set of options, such as a button to customise the list presented.
     ![Example of pop-up picker](/assets/images/popup.png "This is a pop-up")
 * RadioGroupPickerStyle: another macOS 10.15+ exclusive, this is to be used when there are two to five options.
 Apple recommend that for each option's label, sentence-style capitalisation should be used.
 They also recommend not to use ending punctuation.
     ![Example of radio group picker](/assets/images/radio.png "This is a radio group picker")
 * SegmentedPickerStyle: available on iOS 13+, macOS 10.15+, tvOS 13+, and also with Mac Catalyst 13.0 (but not watchOS).
 This style supports Text and Image segments only.
+It's good for cross-platform apps that don't need to run on watchOS.
     ![Example of segmented picker](/assets/images/segment.png "This is a segmented picker")
 * WheelPickerStyle: available on watchOS 6.0+, Mac Catalyst 13.0+ and iOS 13+, this picker style has good platform coverage (with only tvOS excluded) and is pretty common as a result (a good example can be found in the EA Sports Fifa 20 Companion App).
-It's important to organise options for this picker in a predictable order, as most won't be visible immediately (Apple suggest alphabetical order: it's up to you).
+It's important to organise options for this picker in a predictable order, as most won't be visible immediately to the user.
+Apple suggest alphabetical order: it's up to you what you choose for your app.
     ![Example of wheel picker](/assets/images/wheel.png "This is a wheel picker")

 ## Implementing Functionality

 # Selection Binding

 Once you've chosen a style, it's time to implement your picker's functionality.
 Pickers need three main things: a selection binding, a label, and content to display.
-They take the selection binding first, and they take it as a parameter (selection: ), so do that first.
+Let's look at the selection binding first.
+In SwiftUI, this is passed as (selection: ) and is the second parameter, after the picker label.

 * Set the selection parameter to a bound property that provides the value to display as the current selection (for example an enum like so:)